nfdi4cat/data4cat/Readme.md

 # Usage of the data4cat module

-For convenience and e.g. the usage in lectures datasets from the central NFDI4Cat repository (Dataverse) where wrapped into modules.
+For convenience and e.g. the usage in lectures datasets from the BasCat repository (Dataverse) where wrapped into modules.
 The convenience functions should enable a smooth start on how to work with published remote data.
 Datasets included up to now are:

 * The BasCat DinoRun dataset on synthesis to ethanol